-- Prefer to work with cardstock?
-The number one printing problem comes from customers who are trying to print onto scrapbook cardstock.
-I LOVE cardstock because it is heavyweight and looks beautiful, but it can be a printing nightmare because it is porous and can have a coating.
+- 3. Use caution when printing onto cardstock.
+The number one printing problem comes from customers who are trying to print onto scrapbook cardstock which they purchased in a craft store.
+Those papers were not designed for printers.
+They are great for cutting, stamping and using in scrapbooks, but are not printer friendly.
+I LOVE cardstock because it is heavyweight and looks beautiful, but it can be a printing nightmare as it is porous and can have a coating.
 Look for inkjet or laser friendly cardstock/cover paper.
-Make sure to adjust the printer settings.
-My latest favorite paper- metallic cover papers.
-I have found them at Staples and through Jam Papers.
+I recommend Accent Opaque 120lb cardstock when I need a heavyweight paper for an invitation or party printable.
+I wrote a separate product review for that card stock.
+I also love metallic cover papers.
 I generally use a white pearl version, but I have also used the ivory and gray metallic papers.
-I use them for gift tags, invitations and my printable doilies.
-Every year, I find more and more printer friendly cardstock and will keep you posted through my newsletters.
+I use them for gift tags, invitations, banners and my printable doilies.
+Every year, I find more and more printer friendly cardstock and keep my customers updated through my newsletters.

-- Should I use generic ink or ink from my printer’s manufacturer?
+- 5. Should I use generic ink or ink from my printer’s manufacturer?
 If I am printing a project that requires perfect color and the photos are the main focus, then I use the manufacturer’s ink.
 If there can be more give on the color, then I use generic ink.
 Most of the time I use generic ink and adjust my printer settings and paper selections.